-iCloud a cloud storage and cloud computing service from Apple Inc, the offer 5 GB of storage for free (Every user with an Apple ID) to back up apps and settings on their iPhone, iPad, iPod.
+iCloud a cloud storage and cloud computing service from Apple Inc, offer 5 GB of storage for free (Every user with an Apple ID) to back up apps and settings on their iPhone, iPad, iPod.
 And this service also syncs your photos, documents, and email with your PC and mobile devices.
 The iCloud Photos provides a convenient way to gain access to any photos taken from your iOS devices.
 But sometimes users report “iCloud photos not syncing to PC” while using iCloud Photo Library or My Photo Stream with Windows PC.
 Many users have reported problems like “My Photo Stream is not syncing to my PC” or “iCloud photos not syncing to PC in Windows 10”.
-And for some others iCloud photos not downloading to pc windows 10.
+And for some other iCloud photos not downloading to pc windows 10.

 Post Contents :-